Figure 1: The frequency band used by various capacitors and the

 The capacitor which comes before the IC is called the "input capacitor (Cin)" and the one that comes after is the "output capacitor (Cout)".
 In addition to collecting an electrical charge and smoothing the output voltage, the output capacitor in a DC-DC converter plays the role of grounding and removing the ripple component of the alternating current.

 The output voltages of the step-down DC-DC converter's output capacitors were compared using the following type of evaluation board.
-The capacitors compared were a typical aluminum electrolytic capacitor, a tantalum electrolytic capacitor, a functional polymer aluminum electrolytic capacitor and an MLCC with an capacitance of 22μＦ.
+The capacitors compared were a typical aluminum electrolytic capacitor, a tantalum electrolytic capacitor, a functional polymer aluminum electrolytic capacitor and an MLCC with a capacitance of 22μF.

 Figure 8: Comparative verification of the output voltage of various electrolytic capacitors with an MLCC (22μF products)

-Based on the previously stated conditions, a comparison was made of the output current and output voltage of the typical aluminum electrolytic capacitor, a tantalum electrolytic capacitor, a functional polymer aluminum electrolytic capacitor and an MLCC with an capacitance of 22μF.
+Based on the previously stated conditions, a comparison was made of the output current and output voltage of the typical aluminum electrolytic capacitor, a tantalum electrolytic capacitor, a functional polymer aluminum electrolytic capacitor and an MLCC with a capacitance of 22μF.

 The ESR in descending order of size is the typical aluminum electrolytic capacitor > tantalum electrolytic capacitor > functional polymer aluminum electrolytic capacitor > MLCC.
 The ripple voltage, which causes the self-heating, follows a similar pattern.
 The functional polymer aluminum electrolytic capacitor uses a conductive polymer as the electrolyte and is a type designed for a low ESR.
 Compared to the typical aluminum electrolytic capacitor, the ripple voltage is significantly smaller, but the form factor is slightly large and the price is expensive.